Tuesday of Week 20 of Ordinary Time – Gospel

 Numbers immediately follows on the book of Leviticus as the fourth book of the Pentateuch, (Genesis, Exodus, Leviticus, Numbers, Deuteronomy).
 It continues the story of the journey in the desert, but also includes various legal prescriptions which either supplement the Sinaitic code, or prepare for the time when the people will have settled in Canaan.

-The first four chapters consist of a census of all the tribes of Israel (hence the title of the book).
+The first four chapters of Numbers consist of a census of all the tribes of Israel (hence the title of the book).
 There follow various laws and the offerings of the leaders and consecration of the Levites.
 Chapter 9 consists of a supplement to Exodus about the Passover.
 In chapter 11 we come to a section describing halts in the wilderness.
 Today’s reading comes from this section, and we find the Israelites still grumbling about their lot.

 The foreigners among them were so anxious to have meat that the Hebrews also complained that they wanted some too: